VladislavIsakovskiy/image_service/README.md

 ## Endpoints
 - GET /images - Return info for all images that contain server
 - GET /image/{image_name} - Returns info for particular image
-- GET /images/{image_name}/delete - Delete existed image
+- DELETE /images/{image_name}/delete - Delete existed image
-- POST /images/upload_image - Add new image to server from file
-- POST /images/upload_image_from_bytes - Add new image to server from base64 str
+- POST /images/upload_image - Add new image to server from file or base64 str

+## Start service
+To start service using Docker use command:
+`docker-compose up --build`